Karthik Srinivasan: Accolades

 In 2015, Karthik won two awards: the Best Media Innovation- Social Media award at Emvie 2015, and Interactive- Creative Use of Data award (bronze) at the DMA Asia Echo Awards.

 Personal life

 Karthik's native language is Tamil.
 He speaks English, Hindi and Tamil fluently, has a general understanding of Kannada and Malayalam, and limited of Telugu.
 Karthik studied in college in Salem, Tamil Nadu.
 He has been residing in Bengaluru for several years, is married and has two children.
 Karthik has stated that during his formative years he suffered from stammering, and medical treatments proved futile.
 Realising this was a mental issue rather than a physical one, he decided to pursue a career in corporate communication to overcome his issues.
+In 2025, Karthik discovered he had two arterial blocks, necessitating angioplasty and the insertion of two stents.